 Personal account opening

-If you wish to open a personal account, we might ask that you provide to us your basic personal details: full name, date of birth, place of birth, citizenship, ID/passport number, personal code, tax residency country, tax identification number, your (or your relatives’) status as a politically exposed person (PEP), status as an ultimate beneficial owner (UBO).
+If you wish to open a personal account, we ask that you provide to us your basic personal details: full name, date of birth, place of birth, citizenship, ID/passport number, personal code, tax residency country, tax identification number, your (or your relatives’) status as a politically exposed person (PEP), status as an ultimate beneficial owner (UBO).

-Further, we might ask that you provide to us your contact details: permanent residential address, zip code, city, country, e-mail address, and telephone number.
+Further, we ask that you provide to us your contact details: permanent residential address, zip code, city, country, e-mail address, and telephone number.
 If your residential address is different from your communication address, we further ask that you provide such mailing address details.

 Provision of personal data related to account opening is mandatory.
 Without this information, we will not be able to provide to you our services.